kerazzzz/apiAssesment/README.md

 1. Clone the repository
 2. Run `npm install`
-3. Set up your `.env` file with your MongoDB connection string
+3. Set up your `.env` file with your MongoDB connection string refer to `.env.example`
 4. Run `npm start`